 The Litigation Against State Farm and State Farm’s Highly Compensated Doctor

-The lawsuits filed by Atty.
-Sciarrino named two defendants: the at-fault driver and State Farm.
-Each defendant was represented by lawyers who State Farm selected, paid and directed throughout the case.
-State Farm's multiple lawyers would each send multiple written documents like pleadings, motions and discovery requests to Wendy, thus increasing the amount of work and expense required to build Wendy's case.
+The lawsuits filed by Attorney Sciarrino named two defendants: the at-fault driver and State Farm.
+Each defendant was represented by lawyers who State Farm selected, paid, and directed throughout the case.
+State Farm’s multiple lawyers would each send multiple written documents like pleadings, motions, and discovery requests to Wendy, thus increasing the amount of work and expense required to build Wendy’s case.

 The doctor performed as State Farm hoped.
-Wendy showed up for her exam in Pittsburgh where she was one of several people being examined by the doctor that day at the request of insurance companies.
+Wendy showed up for her exam in Pittsburgh, where she was one of several people being examined by the doctor that day at the request of insurance companies.
 The people were waiting in the reception area and lined up in exam rooms as the doctor moved from one to the next, gruffly interrogating and examining these injured people while serving his insurance company masters.
 Then the doctor wrote a report with the conclusions we expected.
-While admitting that Wendy had been injured in the accident (because the evidence was overwhelming) the doctor contended that Wendy's back defect hadn't been worsened by the accident.
-The doctor said her back defect was going to get a lot worse no matter whether she'd been hit by a car.
-He said it was just a coincidence that it got a lot worse right after the accident.
+While admitting that Wendy had been injured in the accident (because the evidence was overwhelming), the doctor contended that Wendy’s back defect hadn’t been worsened by the accident.
+The doctor said that her back defect was going to get a lot worse regardless of whether she’d been hit by a car.
+He said that it was just a coincidence that it got a lot worse right after the accident.